 Uncontrolled signage on roads and frontages can provide driver distraction, conflict with traffic signs or in the case of sandwich boards provide a safety hazard for pedestrians on footpaths.
 Further the proliferation of signs can significantly detract from the visual amenity provided by the many scenic areas of the district.
-For the reasons outlined Council strictly controls the use of outdoor signs.
+For the reasons outlined Council strictly controls the use of outdoor signs and actively monitors compliance with consents.